RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 ## My Page
 - This page will be only visible to signed-in users.
+- Navbar will show this page with their username on it.
+For eg. For user: learner, it will appear as Learner's Page.
 - If the user had no posted anything earlier, user will be shown that there are no posts and they can create.
 It will appear as shown [here](docs/features/my_page_no_posts.png)